WPDevelopers/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 1.0 =
+* Prevent theme comments template from being displayed when comments are disabled everywhere.
+* Prevent direct access to comment admin pages when comments are disabled everywhere.

 = 0.9.2 =
 * Make persistent mode option filter available all the time.